 Public research, development and demonstration spending on Evs and PHEVs increased from USD 265 million in 2003 to USD 1.6 billion in 2010.
 (More information on this can be found in the IEA’s Clean Energy Progress Report).
 Several USD billion per year is expected to be spent on vehicle incentive programs and infrastructure in the coming three to five years; this will probably need to be maintained to at least 2020 to ensure healthy market development and drive down the cost of vehicles and (in particular) batteries.

 Which governments are leading the charge in promoting Evs?

-There is significant support from members of the Electric Vehicles Initiative (EVI), which provides a forum for global co-operation on the development and deployment of electric vehicles.
+There is significant support from members of the (EVI), which provides a forum for global co-operation on the development and deployment of electric vehicles.
 Participating governments in this Initiative include China, Denmark, Finland, France, Germany, India, Japan, Portugal, South Africa, Spain, Sweden, the United Kingdom and the United States.
 Additionally, the IEA facilitates and coordinates the collection, analysis, and dissemination of EVI data.
 Some other government such as South Korea, the Netherlands and Israel, while not part of this Initiative, are also highly supportive of the widespread production of Evs.

 In some countries, electricity is largely generated by coal.
 Surely vehicles which run on electricity won’t end up reducing global warming at all, as long as electricity is powered by fossil fuels?